BlakeGuilloud/ezlo/README.md

 ```
   require('ezlo');

-  'Please visit our website at www.google.com'.ezlo()
+  'Please visit our website at www.google.com to learn more.'.ezlo()
     =>
-      'Please visit our website at <a href="www.google.com">www.google.com</a>
+      'Please visit our website at <a href="www.google.com">www.google.com</a> to learn more.'
 ```

 #### Applying options